daschaffert/LinVst/README.md

 -----

-LinVst* may help with some Linux vst incompatability problems, such as gtk errors etc
+LinVst* may help with some Linux vst incompatability problems that occur in some Linux DAWS, such as gtk errors that occur in some Linux vst plugins (lsp vst plugins/amsynth vst plugin etc).

-LinVst* loads a Linux vst and manages it within a DAW.
+LinVst* loads a Linux vst and manages it within a Linux DAW.

 -------